Developing Your Skills

 Travel

 PGY1 residents may attend the Vizient/ASHP Midyear Clinical Meeting.
 PGY2 residents may attend the Vizient/ASHP Midyear Clinical Meeting and one additional specialty clinical meeting.
 If available, a travel stipend will be provided to residents for each residency calendar year.
-Dependent on departmental funding, all residents will attend Midwest Pharmacy Residency Conference or another regional residency research conference in the spring of the residency year (this is not included in the travel stipend).
+Dependent on departmental funding, all residents will attend Midwest Pharmacy Residency Conference or another regional residency research conference in the Spring of the residency year (this is not included in the travel stipend).

 Code Coverage

-Residents who are participating in code coverage will complete and be provided necessary training including basic life support (BLS) and advanced cardiac life support (ACLS) training.
+Residents who are participating in code coverage will complete and be provided necessary training including basic life support and advanced cardiac life support (ACLS) training.
 After completion of ACLS and pharmacist led orientation sessions, residents will respond to cardiac arrest and emergency situations.

 Residency Resilience Sessions

-Monthly sessions are available to promote resident wellbeing and wellness by providing sessions that are non-healthcare related.
+Quarterly sessions are available to promote resident wellbeing and wellness by providing sessions that are non-healthcare related.
 These sessions are to encourage residents to build resiliency and wellness (both mental and physical), improve preceptor engagement and interaction with residents, and provide non-rotation-based preceptor and resident peer interactions to help build relationship/confidence in having someone to approach if struggling.